Current Projects

 R-CADE

 The Rutgers-Camden Archive of Digital Ephemera (R-CADE) is a research initiative that encourages scholars and artists to take apart, dissect, and repurpose media artifacts as they attempt to understand their historical and cultural significance.
 Student researchers in the R-CADE research group conduct such research throughout the academic year and then share the results of that research at the annual R-CADE Symposium.
-During the 2022-2023 academic year, the R-CADE group has been conducting research on the conversion of digital cameras into full spectrum cameras as well as a 3D printing project that investigates the Bennett Typewriter, a small device meant to provide early 20th Century writers with the ability to use a pocket-sized typewriter.
+During the 2023-2024 academic year, the R-CADE group has been conducting research on Bulletin Board Systems and attempting to build its own BBSs on a Commodore 64 and an Apple IIe.

 Well Played